RayhanulSumon/next-ecommerce/README.md

 ## Description

 This repository contains an e-commerce platform built with Next.js, Prisma, TypeScript, and MongoDB.
-The project aims to provide seamless user experiences and robust functionalities for managing products, user accounts, and shopping carts.
+The project aims to provide seamless user experiences and robust functionalities for managing products, orders, user accounts, and shopping carts.

 ## Key Features